bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/articles/optimize-vscode.md.md

 It can make a big impact!

-John Papa speaks about this in his article “[Is Your VS Code Extension Slow?
+John Papa speaks about this in his article "[Is Your VS Code Extension Slow?
 Here’s How to Speed it Up!](https://dev.to/azure/is-your-vs-code-extension-slow-heres-how-to-speed-it-up-4d66)”.

 He reveals the results of an overhaul of 2 of Microsoft’s extensions: